 The Biomimicry Institute believes that biomimicry likely holds the answer to sustainable designs, technologies, and lifestyles, especially if industries take biomimicry as an empathetic understanding of low-life works and how humans fit in harmoniously.

 In the future, biomimicry will be more about creating circular and regenerative designs that don't just look like nature but work like nature.
+These same principles offer an opportunity to reduce our reliance on the extraction of the Earth's precious raw materials.

 Related Read: What is Sustainable Living?